 After you fill up on their delicious festival fare, take a stroll around the grounds, inside and out, to visit the many crafters and vendors who call Trinity home during the festival.
 Some of the things you will find at Trinity include honey, lotions, candles, crocheted items, laser wood crafts, jewelry, blown glass, greeting cards, name rings, clothing, dolls and accessories, garden art, quilts, chocolate, Avon, Perfectly Posh, LuLaRoe and many, many more crafts and vendors.

-In 2016 Trinity added a karaoke tent; it was such a huge success that it’s back again this year for your enjoyment.
+The recent addition of a karaoke tent has been such a huge success that it’s now a permanent feature for your enjoyment.
 There are thousands of song choices and best of all it’s free.
 So whether you like to sing or prefer to just cheer on your friends, grab a strawberry smoothie, pull up a chair, and prepare to be entertained!
 Karaoke will be open Friday 6 to 9 PM, Saturday 11 AM to 2 PM and 5 to 8 PM, and Sunday 12 PM to 3 PM.
 Just to make it more fun, every time you sing you will receive a raffle ticket for a great prize to be awarded after each session.

 Fifty percent of the proceeds from Trinity’s Strawberry Festival activities are used to support community projects.
 In years past, the Strawberry Festival has allowed them to support Belleville Emergency Food Closet, Helping Hand Food Pantry, SOS Community Services, Boy Scouts, Girl Scouts, Adopt-A-Child Size, Spirit of Hope Soup Kitchen, Salvation Army, and Heifer International just to name a few.
 The other half of the proceeds is used to fund special projects and events at the church.